PrinOrange/i18n-i10n-checklist/README.md

 + **Date format:** Which date format is used in your target regions?
 Is it *DD/MM/YYYY*, *YYYY/MM/DD*, or *MM/DD/YYYY*?
 [See the distribution map of date formatting among different regions](https://en.wikipedia.org/wiki/List_of_date_formats_by_country).
 + **Time Zone:** Have you considered the time zone differences for each regions and countries?
 For example, the U.S. actually has six time zones, Eastern Time Zone, Central Time Zone, Mountain Time Zone, Pacific Time Zone, Alaska Time Zone, and Hawaii-Aleutian Time Zone.
 Here is the [details for time zone map](https://www.timeanddate.com/time/map/).
 + **Daylight saving time:** Are month names written as numbers or spelled out?
 Do you need to account for daylight saving time adjustments?
 For example, some European region and U.S. have daylight saving time.
 + **Special Calendar:** Some countries may not use the Gregorian calendar.
-For example, Japan uses the era name calendar(令和/平成/昭和), and Thailand uses the Thai Solar Calendar.
+For example, Japan uses the Era-Name Calendar(令和/平成/昭和), and Thailand uses the Thai Solar Calendar.

 ### Number Formats, Measurement Units & Mathematical Conventions